Base (chemistry)

-In chemistry, there are three definitions in common use of the word base, known as Arrhenius bases, Brønsted bases, and Lewis bases.
+In chemistry, there are three definitions in common use of the word "base": Arrhenius bases, Brønsted bases, and Lewis bases.
 All definitions agree that bases are substances that react with acids, as originally proposed by G.-F. Rouelle in the mid-18th century.

 In 1884, Svante Arrhenius proposed that a base is a substance which dissociates in aqueous solution to form hydroxide ions OH−.
 These ions can react with hydrogen ions (H+ according to Arrhenius) from the dissociation of acids to form water in an acid–base reaction.
 A base was therefore a metal hydroxide such as NaOH or Ca(OH)2.
 Such aqueous hydroxide solutions were also described by certain characteristic properties.
 They are slippery to the touch, can taste bitter and change the color of pH indicators (e.g., turn red litmus paper blue).

 In water, by altering the autoionization equilibrium, bases yield solutions in which the hydrogen ion activity is lower than it is in pure water, i.e., the water has a pH higher than 7.0 at standard conditions.
 A soluble base is called an alkali if it contains and releases OH− ions quantitatively.
 Metal oxides, hydroxides, and especially alkoxides are basic, and conjugate bases of weak acids are weak bases.

 Bases and acids are seen as chemical opposites because the effect of an acid is to increase the hydronium (H3O+) concentration in water, whereas bases reduce this concentration.
 A reaction between aqueous solutions of an acid and a base is called neutralization, producing a solution of water and a salt in which the salt separates into its component ions.
 If the aqueous solution is saturated with a given salt solute, any additional such salt precipitates out of the solution.